 Guy Needham’s inquisitive worldview was shaped by growing up in rural New Zealand.
 Noted for his work with indigenous tribes, today he primarily draws on themes of identity and place within cultural narratives.
-His pared-down style belies its complexity with a strong aesthetic balanced by nuanced observations.
+The simplicity of his pared-down style with a strong aesthetic belies the complexity of the subjects.
 At times he challenges the viewer - self-questioning Western society's values and priorities in the age of 'more'.

 Guy Needham's images have been exhibited in New York, London, Berlin, Barcelona, Tokyo, Athens, Moscow, Los Angeles and Sydney, and been seen on the pages of National Geographic Traveler, Lonely Planet, Get Lost, AFAR, International Traveler, Portrait Magazine and the Royal Photographic Society’s Journal.